 With the Corporate Credit Guarantee large and medium companies can borrow large amounts more easily.
 Financiers who provide capital get a 50% guarantee from the government.
 The maximum term of the guarantee is 8 years.
 You are only eligible for this scheme if your company is established in the Netherlands and if the business activities take place mainly in the Netherlands.
-You can borrow an amount from 1.5 to 50 million Euro.
+You can borrow an amount from 1.5 to 150 million Euro.
+Temporary enhanced Corona conditions have also been established for this scheme.